Sidney Pullen: Career

-Internnational career
+International career

 Pullen was the first of only five foreigners to play for the Brazil national team.
-He played five matches between 1916 and 1917, thereof three 1916 Copa América matches in July 1916.
+He played five matches between 1916 and 1917, thereof three 1916 South American Championship matches in July 1916.
 In 1917 he played for Brazil in two test matches against the club sides Dublin FC from Montevideo and Sportivo Barracas from Buenos Aires.

 Refereeing career

 Pullen worked as a referee in one match of the 1916 Copa América.
 The match was played on 6 July, between Argentina and Chile.